alan-turing-institute/data-safe-haven/ROADMAP.md

 ## Long Term

-Long-term goals are developments which we have committed to but have not expected completion date.
+Long-term goals are developments which we have committed to but have not planned an expected completion date.
 This may be because they are lower priority than short-term goals or because the time required needs to be scoped.

 ## Desired Features